oegea/adp/README.md

 Note that the name or identifier of the version, contained inside `applicationVersion` MAY be represented on any desired format as long as it is contained inside a string.

-Each item MUST follow the following format:
+The returned JSON MUST follow the following format:

 ```json
 {